Prefab vs. Modular Building: What is the Difference?

 Prefab builds are manufactured in separate pieces.
 Each section has a separate creation process but comes together on-site.
 Manufacturers may create elements like subfloor sheets and roof trusses beforehand, making it easier to fasten together.
 Each section matches an aspect of the blueprint like a puzzle.
 The industry is so streamlined that prefabs may even be assembled in inflatable factories, allowing them to permeate more regions.

 Complex rooms, such as kitchens, may have the cabinets included before bringing them to the building location.
-It is more affordable and streamlined to include these built-in features in prefab sections than to install them during construction.
+It is often more affordable and streamlined to include these built-in features in prefab sections than to install them during construction.

 Exploring Modular Construction